checkrd

 // app/lib/checkrd.ts

-import { initCheckrd } from "checkrd/integrations/next";
+import { initCheckrd } from "checkrd/next";

 export const checkrd = initCheckrd({